twiN-on-a-chip brAins for monitoring individual sleeP habits

 NAP Proof of Principle will deliver the first tool for accurately extrapolating biological parameters from in vitro to humans.
 The identification of individual sleep needs will allow the targeted detection of people suffering from sleep disorders, scaling back healthcare costs.

-Sleep-related neurodegeneration biomarkers will have tremendous implications in pharmacological research, enterprise, and the healthcare sector.
+Sleep-related neurodegeneration biomarkers will have tremendous implications in pharmacological research and enterprise and in the healthcare sector.

 Financiële details & Tijdlijn